-In an effort to reduce mechanical noise, water and heat resistant foam insulation was installed under the hood deadening mat already used in the engine compartment.
+In an effort to reduce mechanical noise, water and heat resistant foam insulation was installed underr the hood and body panels.

-The track noise is reduced through the use of a sound deadening coating on the inside of the track tunnel.
-These noise reducing techniques also contribute to the reduction of the exhaust noise since it is now routed into the tunnel.
+The track noise is reduced through the use of a sound deadening mat on the inside of the track tunnel.
 This will result in lower noise levels experienced by bystanders or in pass-by testing.